mvarshney/simjs-source/docs/basics.rst

     entity_get_resource (resource)::
         do_more_local_computation

-The proponents of process-based programming claim that this design leads to a better readability of code.
+The proponents of process-based programming claim that their design leads to a better readability of code.
 Whereas the adherents of event-based programming argue that their approach is more structured since the actions for each different kind of events are encapsulated as different functions.

 The SIM.JS library provides *event-based* programming model, for the following reasons:

-* At the time of writing, only Mozilla Firefox with JavaScript version 1.7 supports process-based programming model via the ``yield`` keyword (`New is JavaScript 1.7 <developer.mozilla.org/en/new_in_javascript_1.7>`_).
-There are plans to add this support in the next version of ECMAScript Harmony (`the wiki page <wiki.ecmascript.org/doku.php?id=harmony:generators&s=generator>`_); however, as of today, process-based programming is not a portable paradigm across all platforms.
+* At the time of writing, only Mozilla Firefox with JavaScript version 1.7 supports process-based programming model via the ``yield`` keyword (`New is JavaScript 1.7 <http://developer.mozilla.org/en/new_in_javascript_1.7>`_).
+There are plans to add this support in the next version of ECMAScript Harmony (`the wiki page <http://wiki.ecmascript.org/doku.php?id=harmony:generators&s=generator>`_); however, as of today, process-based programming is not a portable paradigm across all platforms.
 * The process-based designs are resource intensive, since each entity must run as separate thread and at the time of context switch, the entire call stack must be stored (and later restored).
 * Process-based programming is not *idiomatic* JavaScript.
 Practitioners of JavaScript largely follow the event-based programming, and specially so given the powerful features of JavaScript, such as first class functions, closures, anonymous functions, function call chains and so on.